pypdfium2-team/ctypesgen/README.md

   However, the scope of this issue should be somewhat limited, for structs and enums are prefixed as such and then aliased to their real name, and functions try to use the direct (prefixed) definition.
   E.g. if you have a struct called `class`, the direct definition would be `struct_class`, and a function `foo(class* obj)` should be translated to `foo.argtypes = [POINTER(struct_class)]`.

-### Bugs

-Oversights or unintentional breakage can happen at times.
-Feel free to file a bug report if you think a change introduces logical issues.

 ### Fork rationale